 When the concentrations of these substances are outside of the range considered to be normal, there may be an underlying health condition or disease that is causing the change.
 Additionally, excess concentration of protein in the urine can also be a presenting problem.

-Challenges of Test
+Challenges of the test

 The 24-hour urine collection test is a simple and safe test and involves the normal process of urination, although all urine must be collected.
 Therefore, the test is not associated with any risks or complications.